Advantages

 How is GIS used in utility mapping projects?

-GIS helps crews create detailed digital maps showing the type and location of underground utility lines.
+GIS utility mapping helps crews create detailed digital maps showing the type and location of underground utility lines.
 Sewers, electric cables, telephone cables, gas mains, and water mains are among the items that can be found during the operation.

 What are the main advantages of using GIS for utility mapping?